Versione in Italiano QUI

 The review above was written after testing the V3 Holder, that even if it was a great tool, something could be improved.
 Since the beginning of 2016 I had the chance to test the brand new Holder V5 that introduces several upgrades from the previous version:

 - New Polarizer: the limited polarization was completely solved!
-Also there is an improvement on color cast: the filters is even more neutral
+Also, there is an improvement in color cast: the filters is even more neutral

 - New packaging: well, not a big issue, but the V5 box was completely redesigned and now looks more professional

 - Anti reflection details: all the chrome surfaces were removed, even from screws.
 This will prevent unwanted reflections.

 If the Holder V3 was already a step forward from every holder seen before, the new Holder V5 is even better.

 Honestly, I’m not able to find a reason why not to bring it with me in every adventure.